Bubbelbad/Bubbelbad/README.md

-- 👋 Hi, I’m @Bubbelbad
+- 👋 Hi, I’m @Bubbelbad!
-- 👀 I’m interested in learning Python
+- 👀 I’m interested in learning how to code.
-- 🌱 I’m currently learning into studies for system developing
+- 🌱 I’m currently learning python.
-- 💞️ I’m looking to collaborate on very basic stuff
+- 💞️ I’m looking to collaborate on _very_ basic stuff
 - 📫 How to reach me - just DM

 <!---